chafla/SomebodysPC/README.md

 * Ability for users with a certain bot commanding role to use certain commands.

+* Ability to create its own roles.

 * Aliases for team names.

-* Channel-specific blacklists and/or whitelists for the role assigning (and perhaps all) commands.
+~~* Channel-specific blacklists and/or whitelists for the role assigning (and perhaps all) commands.~~ Done.

 * Ability to use different role lists than just the Pokemon Go team list, so as to make the bot useful in other applications.